jhudsl/GDSCN_Book_swirl/docs/no_toc/index.md

 ## GDSCN Collection {-}

-This book is part of a series of books for the [The Genomic Data Science Community Network (GDSCN)](https://www.gdscn.org/home).
-GDSCN is a group of educators gathered with the aim to bring genomic data science education to students at diverse institutions.
+This exercise is part of a collection of teaching resources developed through the *Genomic Data Science Community Network* (GDSCN).
+GDSCN works towards a vision where researchers, educators, and students from diverse backgrounds are able to fully participate in genomic data science research.
+Learn more about GDSCN by visiting https://www.gdscn.org/home or reading the [article in Genome Research](https://doi.org/10.1101/gr.276496.121).